astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 prometheus.BASEDOMAIN
 ```

-To obtain a TLS certificate, you can :
+To obtain a TLS certificate, you can:

 * **Option 1:** Obtain a TLS certificate from Let's Encrypt.
 We recommend this option for smaller organizations where your DNS administrator and Kubernetes cluster administrator are either the same person or on the same team.
 * **Option 2:** Request a TLS certificate from your organization's security team.
 We recommend this option for large organizations with their own  protocols for generating TLS certificates.